 Some projects may allow continued or new recreation on some of their sites, whereas others may restrict recreational access for safety and security reasons.
-A project may be sited in an area used and valued for its recreational opportunities and result in the loss of those recreational opportunities (for example, due to fencing that may preclude activities such as hunting, hiking, or biking).
+A project may be sited in an area used and valued for its recreational opportunities and result in the loss of those recreational opportunities (for example, due to fencing that may exclude access or wind turbines or generation-tie transmission lines that may preclude activities like paragliding, hang gliding, mountain biking, hunting, or hiking).